Boris Shakhlin: Career

 Shakhlin was born in Ishim, Russian SFSR.
 He began gymnastics at the age of 12.
 According to the Encyclopædia Britannica, he "set a career record of 10 individual titles in the world championships and also won gold medals at three successive Olympic Games.
 His tally of seven gold, four silver, and two bronze Olympic medals placed him among the most-decorated at the Games".

 Shakhlin retired from competition at the age of 35 after suffering a heart attack.
 He joined the FIG Men's Technical Committee in 1968 and continued to work on the Committee until 1992.
 In the 1990s and 2000s (decade), he worked as a lecturer at the University of Kyiv.

 He was awarded the Red Banner of Labor in 1956 and the Order of Lenin in 1960.
 He was named an honorary citizen both in his birth town Ishim and in Kyiv where lived for many years.
 In 2002, he was inducted into the International Gymnastics Hall of Fame.

 He died on 30 May 2008.

 Philatelia

-The Mongol Post issued a postage stamp - Boris Shakhlin (№525, 1969).
+The Mongol Post issued a postage stamp - Boris Shakhlin (No.525, 1969).